System Design Space

 Step 3

-Break the system into logical blocks with clear boundaries of responsibility and interactions.
+Break the system into clear logical pieces with understandable responsibilities and explicit interaction boundaries.

 Step 4